 Non-Profits with 501(c)3 status (number required), providing information only–no selling products or soliciting funds.
 By volunteering 2 hours of your time to the Faire, your organization will not be charged a fee.
-If you cannot provide volunteers, you will be charged a $25 processing fee prior to April 15.
-After April 15, the processing fee is $50.
-Booths located in ARTS ALLEY.
+If you cannot provide volunteers, you will be charged a $50 processing fee prior to April 15.
+After April 15, the processing fee is $75.

 Non-Profit Organization (sales)

-Non-Profits with 501(c)3 status (number required), who are selling products, food or soliciting funds and are staffed by organization volunteers.
+Non-Profits with 501(c)3 status (number required), who are selling products or soliciting funds and are staffed by organization volunteers.
 Non-Profit groups preparing and selling food on site must fill out the Food Vendor application.

 Hanover businesses only, who wish to ADVERTISE their product or services.
-Booths located in ASHLAND ALLEY or the HANOVER HOME-SHOW.
 Distribution of flyers, promotional materials and such are limited to within the assigned vendor booth space.
 Staff and volunteers must remain within the approved vendor’s space.

 Commercial Food Vendor preparing and selling food on site.
-Commercial Food Vendors are required to support a Non-Profit with 501(c)3 status (number required).
+Commercial Food Vendors are required to support a Non-Profit group with 501(c)3 status (number required).
 Volunteers from the non-profit are required to participate in the work of the booth and a percentage of the profits must be donated to the non-profit organization.
 Food vendors are pre-selected for the Faire.